 In 2011 Sergey and Sveta adopted 2 boys from a nearby orphanage and then four young girls from their village.
 The girls are siblings who were living with their grandmother.
 The grandmother was too old to be caring for them, but did not want to send them to the orphanage.
 Now, the grandmother still lives close the children and can visit them regularly!

-Sergey and Sveta would live to purchase a larger van to accommodate their family.
+Sergey and Sveta would love to purchase a larger van to accommodate their family.

 Oleg & Natasha - Zolotonosha, Ukraine